FredKSchott/snowpack/docs/01-introduction.md

 ### Who Should Avoid Snowpack?

 - **Anyone building for the enterprise!** IE 11 still doesn't support ESM, which is required for Snowpack-installed dependencies to run. if you need IE 11 support, consider sticking to a traditional bundler in that project (for now).
-- **Anyone building for China!
-(Today)** UC Browser doesn't support ESM, but it should in future versions.
+- **Anyone building for India or China!
+(Today)** UC Browser doesn't support ESM, but it will in the next major version.
 - **Anyone who loves tooling-heavy development!** This isn't sarcastic, I promise :) By dropping the bundler, you can't do the magic that Webpack is famous for.
 Using `import` to load CSS, Images, and other non-JS resources is  non-standard and unsupported in the browser (for now).
 You may appreciate a dev environment that is true to what standard JavaScript browsers support.
 Or, you may find this annoying.